Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 ORDER BY price NULLS FIRST;
 ```

-The above query will put any row with a price of `NULL` first in the resultset.
-This is the default behavior and so is optional.
+The above query will put any row with a price of `NULL` first in the results.
+This is the default behavior and so the use of `NULLS FIRST` is optional.

 We can also put rows with `NULL` last.